 We conducted our audit in accordance with Canadian generally accepted auditing standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with those requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Material Uncertainty Related to Going Concern
+Material Uncertainty Relating to Going Concern

-We draw attention to Note 1 in the financial statements, which indicates that the Company incurred a net loss and comprehensive loss of \$6,653,000 during the year ended July 31, 2022 and, as of that date, the Company's cash balance of \$3,252,000 is insufficient to meet anticipated cash needs for working capital and capital expenditures through the next twelve months.
-As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that casts significant doubt on the Company's ability to continue as a going concern.
+We draw your attention to Note 1 in the financial statements, which indicates that the Company incurred a comprehensive loss of \$6,290,072 during the year ended July 31, 2023.
+As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.